Gabri-Loup/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a data warehouse with SQL Server, including ETL processes, data modeling and analytics
+# Datawarehouse and Analytics Project

+Welcome to **DataWarehouse and Analytics Project** repository

+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, highlights the industry  best practices in data engineering and analytics